Kampfkarren/selene/docs/src/cli/usage.md

 0 parse errors
 ```

+**--fix** *fix*

+Automatically applies lint suggestions.
+Because this can be potentially destructive, it's not allowed by default when there are uncommitted changes.
+This safety can be ignored by including `--allow-dirty` to allow with unstaged changes or `--allow-staged` to allow only staged changes.

 **--num-threads** *num-threads*

 Specifies the number of threads for selene to use.
 Defaults to however many cores your CPU has.
 If you type `selene --help`, you can see this number because it will show as the default for you.